 Aside from the fact that an older car will not include the safety features outlined above, an older car will also be less reliable and have a shorter lifespan.

-- Increased mileage – your old car may have been with you through thick and thin, but it has also hiked up the km’s on your speedometer.
+your old car may have been with you through thick and thin, but it has also hiked up the km’s on your speedometer.
 This increases the wear and tear on your vehicle.
-In particular, balding tyres that have not been seen to are a dangerous risk on the roads.
+In particular, balding tires that have not been seen to are a dangerous risk on the roads.

-- High maintenance – having to continually replace car parts can get hexxy.
+having to continually replace car parts can get hexxy.
 Older vehicles require frequent attention and services to make sure everything is working accordingly.
-If you miss a service it could be the difference between your brake pads working in an accident and you colliding with another car.
+If you miss a service it could be the difference between your brake pads working in an accident and you collide with another car.

-- Petrol – many older cars can be gas guzzling demons that really take it out of your weekly paycheck.
+many older cars can be gas-guzzling demons that really take it out of your weekly paycheck.
 Older cars aren’t made with the same efficiency in performance that new cars are designed with.
 You may be able to tell how long you can drive with your ‘empty’ light on until the last km but this familiarity can also be drivers’ downfall – older cars can be temperamental and you don’t want to run out of petrol in peak hour traffic on a bridge!

 Overall, the people most at risk of having a car crash are the young and inexperienced.
 It is important to have a car that will protect you on the road when you cannot control other drivers’ actions.
 Having second thoughts about repairing your old car?
 Save money on repairs and call MetalBiz to sell your old car for scrap metal and invest the cash in a new, safer vehicle that you can rely on!